 What Happens When An Aircraft Component Isn’t Perfect?

-Sometimes the failure of a small component can start a sequence of events ending in catastrophic failure — like the Qantas flight taking off from Singapore in 2010.
+Sometimes, the failure of a small component can initiate a sequence of events ending in catastrophic failure — like the Qantas flight QF32 taking off from Singapore in 2010.

-Fortunately, the pilots managed to turn the plane around and land safely, but it could have been a disastrous situation.
+Fortunately, the pilots managed to turn the plane around and land safely.
+But this easily could have been a far more dangerous and disastrous situation.